artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 Prior to load generation, the supporting infrastructure needs to be in place.

 By using the command `artemis deploy`, the necessary components can be deployed to AWS.
 This command makes use of the AWS Cloud Development Kit (CDK), which is a framework for modeling cloud infrastructure, via code, that can then be synthesized and deployed to a user’s AWS environment.
-Artemis deploys serverless components, launched on demand, meaning the user can run load tests without having to manage their own servers.
+Artemis deploys serverless components, launched on-demand, meaning the user can run load tests without having to manage their own servers.

 Deploying the infrastructure involves compiling the CDK code into a template which can then be used by the CloudFormation service to create the specified resources.